discordianfish/blog/pages/2017/12/15/production-grade-kubernetes/index.md

 authentication.
 Other options like kubespray don't support full TLS either.
 Not even the tectonic-installer, which in general looks very promising, supports TLS out the box by default.

+### (Self-)Sufficiency?
+The most common Kubernetes setups are not self-sufficient but depend often on multiple external Docker registries and components during runtime.
+Since usually these are referred to by mutable tags, there is also no way to guarantee that nobody changes a dependency without you noticing.
+Unfortunately this is something rarely discussed and there isn't any light-weight tooling I came across helping with this.

 ### Conclusion
 I can't claim I looked into every Kubernetes installer project and ignored